HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/armory_meta.md

 ### Inner Vault

-The inner area of the Vault can only be accessed by entering a specific password into the four buttons in the outer vault.
+The inner area of the Vault can only be accessed by entering a specific password into the four buttons on the outer vault.
 Once the correct password is entered, the [Vault Door](/obstacles/doors) opens, allowing access to the inner Vault.
 <Spoiler spoiler="Armory Vault puzzle solution">
 The password to the inner vault is ÖLJY, which is Finnish for "oil".
 The markings on the floor determine which buttons correspond to which letter.
 </Spoiler>

 The inner Vault contains a [Briefcase](/obstacles/briefcase), a [Barrel](/obstacles/barrel), an Ammo Crate, and a [Regular Crate](/obstacles/crates).
-Due to a bug, the Barrel can be damaged using a [Maul](/weapons/melee/maul) from the outside of the vault.
+Due to a bug, the Barrel can be damaged using a [Maul](/weapons/melee/maul) from outside of the vault.

 ## Shed

 Main article: [Port Shed](/buildings/port_shed)
-The Shed spawns in the lower right of the Armory.
+The Shed spawns in the lower right corner of the Armory.

 ## Porta Potty